johnturner4004/Learning_CPP/README.md

 ## 10 Returns

 This demonstrates the purpose of return statements.
+A return statement is used to return a value from a function.

 ### Things Learned from Returns